Skip to content

 Whether to take a full page screenshot.
 If false, the viewport will be used.

-Diff configuration sets different, global comparison settings for the images.
+Diff configuration sets global comparison settings for screenshots.

 • type: number